press & podcasts

 the mariana dalto show ep.
 60: the secret to engaging employees

-In this episode, I dive into the common signs of poor internal communication and how it drives costly turnover that harms company culture.
-I introduce my Three H Framework—head, heart, and hands—and explain how it helps organizations communicate more effectively by aligning what leaders say with what teams experience.
-Listen in about the importance of regular communication audits and how businesses can use these tools to boost productivity, engage employees, and build a stronger, healthier culture.
+In this episode, Alejandra dives into the common signs of poor internal communication and how it drives costly turnover that harms company culture.
+She introduces the 3H Framework™ — head, heart, and hands — and explains how it helps organizations communicate more effectively by aligning what leaders say with what teams experience.
+She also covers the importance of regular communication audits and how businesses can use these tools to boost productivity, engage employees, and build a stronger, healthier culture.

 • A graphic promoting the 'Improve Work Podcast' features images of guests Alejandra Ramirez and Daniela Tancau, with Alejandra smiling in front of a bookshelf and Daniela wearing glasses and earphones during a video call.